Belle L. Pettigrew: Career

 After leaving college, she devoted her life to teaching and missionary work.
 For twelve years, she represented the Woman's Baptist Home Mission Society as missionary among African Americans, teaching at two historically black institutions, Shaw University and Roger Williams University, where she also served as preceptress.
 She also spent three years as general missionary in South Dakota.

 In the fall of 1893, she entered the University of Chicago for six months, then spent seven months traveling in Europe.
 In 1894, she was the head of the missionary and training department of the Woman's American Baptist Home Mission Society.
 She later lived for several years in Washington D.C., where was a member of the Columbia Chapter Daughters of the American Revolution, the W.C.T.U. and the Anti-Saloon League, as well as being a member of a missionary society and literary club connected with the Calvary Baptist Church.

 In April 1904, she returned from a two years' trip around the world, spending several months in Europe, four in India and Burma, several days in the Philippines, three months in China, a short visit in Seoul, Korea, six months in Japan, three weeks in Hawaii and ten weeks in California, visiting the principal cities from San Francisco to San Diego.
-She went on the trip as a tourist, but being especially interested in missions, visited more than 100 mission homes of all denominations.
-She made some trips with missionaries in Burma, China and Japan, visiting three places in Japan where no foreign woman had been.
+She went on the trip as a tourist, but visited more than 100 mission homes of all denominations.
+She made some trips with missionaries in Burma, China, and Japan, visiting three places in Japan where no foreign woman had been.

 Personal life

-After living in Evansville, Wisconsin Madison, Wisconsin, La Crosse, Wisconsin, Chicago, Illinois, Raleigh, North Carolina, Atlanta, Georgia, Memphis, Tennessee, Nashville, Tennessee, and Washington, D.C., she became a resident of Sioux Falls, South Dakota in 1904, living in her own home, and was active as local officer and as State superintendent of the press department for the W.C.T.U.
+After living in Evansville, Wisconsin Madison, Wisconsin, La Crosse, Wisconsin, Chicago, Illinois, Raleigh, North Carolina, Atlanta, Georgia, Memphis, Tennessee, Nashville, Tennessee, and Washington, D.C., she became a resident of Sioux Falls, South Dakota in 1904, living in her own home, and was active as local officer and as state superintendent of the press department for the W.C.T.U.
 In 1908, she served as chair of the Industrial and Child Labor committee of the South Dakota Federation of Woman's Clubs.
 She remained single, and died July 14, 1912.
 She is buried at Woodlawn Cemetery in Sioux Falls.